saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/operation/overview.md

 ### Shared Tunnels

 Sauce Connect Proxy tunnel can be shared between multiple accounts in the same organization.
-To share a tunnel, start Sauce Connect Proxy with the [`--shared-tunnel`](/dev/cli/sauce-connect-proxy/#--shared-tunnel) flag.
+To share a tunnel, start Sauce Connect Proxy with the [`--shared all`](/dev/cli/sauce-connect-5/run/#--shared) flag.
 For most Sauce Labs customers, your access to shared tunnels is determined by the permissions of the user who creates them.
 Organization admins can create tunnels that any user on any team can use.
 Team admins can create tunnels that any member of their team can use.
 Team members cannot share tunnels they create with any other team member.